harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-autoscaler.md

 ## Use cases

+Pod autoscaler:
-- Pod autoscaler determines how an application accomodates multiple replicas of a given application pod at unexpected times.
+- Determines how an application accomodates multiple replicas of a given application pod at unexpected times.

 :::note
 - Kubernetes > 1.16 is required to execute this fault.